 The most common design that was used for exterior locations is the black and white chequerboard using a 2 inch square tile, bordered with a row of diagonally set square tiles with a black border either side.
 More elaborate and colourful designs were often used for hall floor interiors and featured what are now known as encaustic tiles at the intersections of the lattice element of the field.

-Decorative period mosaics comprising smaller tesserae of marble, glass or ceramic were more commonly found at the entrances to commercial premises and would often feature the company name or logo and floral detailing.At London Mosaic Restoration we are able to reproduce such designs as well as restore such intact schemes requiring cleaning or repairs.
+Decorative period mosaics comprising smaller tesserae of marble, glass or ceramic were more commonly found at the entrances to commercial premises and would often feature the company name or logo and floral detailing.At London Mosaic we are able to reproduce Georgian, Victorian and Edwardian tile design, as well as restore period tile schemes requiring cleaning or repairs.

 We supply a high quality reproduction range of Victorian floor tiles suitable for interior and exterior use.